OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/hdinsight/hdinsight-hadoop-create-linux-clusters-arm-templates.md

         "clusterName": {
             "type": "string",
             "metadata": {
-                "description": "The name of the HDInsight cluster to create."
+                "description": "hello name of hello HDInsight cluster toocreate."
             }
         },
         "clusterLoginUserName": {
             "type": "string",
             "defaultValue": "admin",
             "metadata": {
-                "description": "These credentials can be used to submit jobs to the cluster and to log into cluster dashboards."
+                "description": "These credentials can be used toosubmit jobs toohello cluster and toolog into cluster dashboards."
             }
         },
         "clusterLoginPassword": {
             "type": "securestring",
             "metadata": {
-                "description": "The password must be at least 10 characters in length and must contain at least one digit, one non-alphanumeric character, and one upper or lower case letter."
+                "description": "hello password must be at least 10 characters in length and must contain at least one digit, one non-alphanumeric character, and one upper or lower case letter."
             }
         },
         "location": {
             "type": "string",
             "defaultValue": "southcentralus",
             "metadata": {
-                "description": "The location where all azure resources will be deployed."
+                "description": "hello location where all azure resources will be deployed."
             }
         },
         "clusterVersion": {